17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Highest-demand provinces and territories—BC, Ontario, Quebec, and the Yukon

-- Highest-paying provinces and territories—The Northwest Territories, Saskatchewan, the Yukon, and Alberta
+- Highest-paying provinces and territories—The Northwest Territories, Nunavut, and Ontario

 - Typical entry-level education—Ranges from diploma (combined with related industry experience) to master's degree